sourcegraph/handbook/content/finance/travel.md

 **There are five types of company-sponsored, company-paid travel:**

-1. Company-wide travel
+1. Company-wide travel (intended for company-arranged, company-wide meet-ups)
-2. Team travel
+2. Team travel (intended for you to connect with the team to which you belong)
-3. Individual travel
+3. Individual travel (intended for you to build relationships with teammates in the wider company)
-4. Business/customer travel
+4. Business/customer travel (intended for business-related events or customer meetings)
-5. Professional development/ educational travel
+5. Professional development/ educational travel (intended for you to incorporate travel into a development opportunity if necessary)

 ### 1. Company-wide travel

+This travel budget is intended for teammates to attend company-wide meetups, arranged by the company.
 Each teammate has two fully-paid trips (flights, lodging, food, transportation) to the chosen locations of company meet-ups each year.

 - Winter party _(typically held in San Francisco)_
 - Spring/summer event

 ### 2. Team travel

-Each team is allocated $4,000 USD per year per teammate for team meetups (minimum two members of the team).
-The primary purpose of Team travel is to effectively build relationships with the people you work with on your teams.
+Each team is allocated $4,000 USD per year per teammate for team meetups, so you can connect and build relationships with the members of your own team.
+Considering the intention, this applies when a minimum two members of the team get together.
 The best team trips are the ones with 50% bonding, and 50% work/collaboration time factored in.
-TIn planning your Team travel, feel free to reference a sample agenda below:
+In planning your Team travel, feel free to reference a sample agenda below:

 _9am-12pm: Breakfast + Team collaboration time
 12pm-1pm: Team lunch